Theragatha - The Verses of the Senior Monks

 145The days and nights rush by,

-And then life is cut short.
+aAnd then life is cut short.

-The vitality of mortals wastes away,
+The life of mortals wastes away,

-Like the water in tiny streams.
+like the water in tiny streams.

 146But while doing bad deeds